webern/aoc2021/README.md

 Much easier than day 8.
 I think my answer is O(n).
 Though I touch each cell multiple times, there is a constant maximum number of times that I can interact with each cell.

+### Day 10

+Fairly easy, and I actually did it on December 9th, yay.